-Immersing and dedicating yourself as much as possible to a foreign language will speed up mastery.
+Immersing yourself and dedicating as much time as possible to a foreign language will speed up mastery.
 It might take you two years to become proficient in French if you study three or four hours a week, but if you study French two hours a day, you’ll reach the same goal in record time.

 Today we’re sharing the secret of the fastest way to speak fluent Italian.
 It takes discipline and dedication, but if you maximize your learning outside of the classroom, it’s totally do-able.

 Subscribe to Italian newsletters; it’s a quick way to boost your vocabulary.
 Are you into fashion?
-Then follow Italian fashion bloggers (there are a ton of those, seriously).
-You could also just subscribe to Vogue Italia’s newsletter.
+Follow Italian fashion bloggers (there are a ton of those).
+You could also subscribe to Vogue Italia’s newsletter.

 Before you hit the club this Saturday night, check out rush tickets for your favorite Italian operas at Lincoln Center!
 Get hype for some good old-fashioned drama when you go see Don Giovanni, Tosca, La Traviata, and Aida.
 You might not understand every word, but the opera is shown with subtitles and translations.
 Plus, you’ll feel immersed in the culture.

-If you’d rather Netflix-and-cuddle this Friday night, here are some Italian movies to keep you company.
-A few personal favorites of Fluent City staff are: Io Non Ho Paura, a thriller that’s filmed from the perspective of a small boy, *La Vita e’ Bella *which won several Oscars — a drama-comedy about WWII.
+If you’d rather stay in and watch Netflix, here are some Italian movies to keep you company.
+A few personal favorites of Fluent City staff are: Io Non Ho Paura, a thriller that’s filmed from the perspective of a small boy, and La Vita e’ Bella, a drama-comedy about WWII.
 Also check out Malena, Le Notti Di Cabiria, and The Conformist.

 Do you feel more Italian yet?
 We thought so.